Rutland Township, Humboldt County, Iowa

-Rutland Township is one of twelve townships in Humboldt County, Iowa, USA.
+Rutland Township is one of twelve townships in Humboldt County, Iowa, United States.
 As of the 2000 census, its population was 529.

 History

 Rutland Township was organized in 1867.

 Geography

 According to the United States Census Bureau, Rutland Township covers an area of 34.8 sqmi; 34.5 sqmi of this is land, and the remaining 0.3 sqmi is water.